pontus/LocalEGA/docs/index.rst

 ----

 Central EGA contains a database of users with permissions to upload to a specific Sensitive Data Archive.
-The Central EGA' ID is used to authenticate the user against either their EGA password or an private key.
+The Central EGA' ID is used to authenticate the user against either their EGA password or a private key.

-For every uploaded file, Central EGA receives a notification that the file is present in an SDA's inbox.
+For every uploaded file, Central EGA receives a notification that the file is present in a SDA's inbox.
 The uploaded file must be encrypted in the :download:`Crypt4GH file format
 <http://samtools.github.io/hts-specs/crypt4gh.pdf>` using that SDA public
 Crypt4gh key.